coryodaniel/klepto/README.md

 # Klepto

-A mean little DSL'd capybara (poltergeist) based web crawler that stuffs data into ActiveRecord or wherever(TM).
+A mean little DSL'd capybara (poltergeist) based web scraper that structures data into ActiveRecord or wherever(TM).

 ## Features